Village halls and community buildings

 The scheme is based on inspection visits carried out by trained volunteers from village halls across Hampshire.
 The Hallmark Visitors work through a checklist covering everything from the cleanliness of your hall through to the way your booking system works.
 Please see below for the application form for the first stage of Hallmark.

 Kevin can give advice on specific funding applications, with whatever support you need to get you through the whole process.
 He also has a detailed guide to funding opportunities and grant schemes.
 Please click below to view the list:

-Hampshire County Council also gives funding advice to charities and community groups, through their External Funding Unit.
-The Unit produces a monthly bulletin with information about new funds and updates to schemes already up and running.
+Hampshire County Council also produces a regular External Funding Bulletin which gives information about new funds and updates to schemes already up and running.